-According to the Constitution, the Parliament and the State Legislatures can make laws within their jurisdictions.
+According to the Indian Constitution, the Parliament and the State Legislatures can make laws within their jurisdictions.
 The power to amend the Constitution is only with the Parliament and not the state legislative assemblies.
 However, this power of the Parliament is not absolute.
 The Supreme Court has the power to declare any law that it finds unconstitutional void.
-As per the Basic Structure Doctrine, any amendment that tries to change the basic structure of the constitution is invalid.
+As per the Basic Structure Doctrine of the Indian Constitution, any amendment that tries to change the basic structure of the constitution is invalid.
 This is a very important topic for the polity section in the UPSC syllabus.

-There is no mention of the term “Basic Structure” anywhere in the Indian Constitution.
+There is no mention of the term “Basic Structure” anywhere in the Constitution of India.
 The idea that the Parliament cannot introduce laws that would amend the basic structure of the constitution evolved gradually over time and many cases.
 The idea is to preserve the nature of Indian democracy and protect the rights and liberties of people.
-This doctrine helps to protect and preserve the spirit of the constitution document.
+This Basic Structure doctrine of the Indian Constitution helps to protect and preserve the spirit of the constitution document.

 - Supremacy of the Constitution

 - Secular character of the Constitution

 Over time, many other features have also been added to this list of basic structural features.
 Some of them are:

 - Harmony and balance between the Fundamental Rights and DPSP

 - Limited power of the parliament to amend the Constitution